maykonlincolnusa/maykonlincolnusa/README.md

 <br/>

-> *"I don't just build systems — I engineer the ones that protect the future of intelligence,*
-> *scale without limits, and accelerate humanity's understanding of the universe."*
+> *"I don't just build systems — I engineer the ones that protect the future of intelligence, scale without limits, and accelerate humanity’s understanding of the universe."*

->
-> — **Maykon Lincoln**
+— **Maykon Lincoln**

 </div>